rexfordkelly-on-JS/boscode/README.md

 BEGIN CreateARelativeFile
   Open ProductData for relative access

-  Let productNumber = 1
+  productNumber = 1
-  Let description = "Laundry Liquid 2L"
+  description = "Laundry Liquid 2L"
-  Let quantity = 100
+  quantity = 100
-  Let price = 1.49
+  price = 1.49

   Write ProductData from productNumber, description, quantity, price using productNumber

   ’note the use of the variable productNumber as the key field, specifying where this record will be written in the file.

-  Let productNumber = 2
+  productNumber = 2
-  Let description = "Mate Laundry Liquid 1L"
+  description = "Mate Laundry Liquid 1L"
-  Let quantity = 300
+  quantity = 300
-  Let price = 3.99
+  price = 3.99

   Write ProductData from productNumber, description, quantity, price using productNumber